-If you are an MBA, atleast once someone, somewhere must have asked you – so what’s your startup idea?
+If you are an MBA, someone, somewhere, at least once, must have asked you,

-With the words like ‘entrepreneurship’, ‘venture capital’, ‘seed funding’ and, ofcourse, ‘startup’ appearing almost everywhere from TV to Newspapers and from Facebook feeds to YouTube videos, it is almost a moral obligation for an MBA to have a startup idea!
+With the words like ‘entrepreneurship’, ‘venture capital’, ‘seed funding’ and, of course, ‘startup’ appearing almost everywhere from TV to Newspapers and from Facebook feeds to YouTube videos, it is almost a moral obligation for an MBA to have a startup idea!
 After all, what else do they teach you in MBA? 😃

-– The purpose is important.
+The purpose is important.
 A usual food joint in a mall that sells the same stuff available everywhere else is not really serving a purpose.
 Profit, after all, is a short term purpose.
 In the conservative words of Nick Wheeler,

-– USP is the real deal.
-Every product or service out there claims to be different and better than competition but at the heart of it, all toothpastes are just the different versions of the same commodity.
+USP is the real deal.
+Every product or service out there claims to be different and better than the competition but at the heart of it, all toothpastes are just the different versions of the same commodity.
 The differentiating factor needs to be thought of well beforehand.
 Marketing the USP will come later.
 Don’t be just another toothpaste selling startup!

 Business isn’t easy.
-Afterall, it isn’t meant to be easy and it isn’t meant for every MBA either.
+After all, it isn’t meant to be easy and it isn’t meant for every MBA either.
 A successful entrepreneur doesn’t have to be an MBA then why must a successful MBA be an entrepreneur?

 Startup ideas, anyone? 😉